-No amount of bells and whistles will be satisfied if your phone barely has the juice to stay on.
-Battery life has gone way down since the world transitioned to smartphones, and we accepted that as a necessary sacrifice for the incredible leap in power that our new devices have.
+No amount of bells and whistles will satisfy you if your phone barely has the juice to stay on.
+Battery life has gone way down since the world transitioned to smartphones, and we accepted that as a necessary sacrifice for our new devices' incredible leap in power.

-All of the fancy new apps and features take up space on our phones, so we have had to increase our storage space so much over the past decade.
-As technology gets more advanced, it becomes more important to consider storage space when buying a new phone.
+All the fancy new apps and features take up space on our phones, so we have had to increase our storage space over the past decade.
+As technology advances, it becomes more important to consider storage space when buying a new phone.

 It is important to note that not all devices are 5G compatible.
-5G has only been around since a little before the decade's start, and most devices made before that are not compatible.
+5G has only been around since a little before the decade’s start, and most devices made before that are incompatible.

-Currently, we are in the final legs of 3G compatible phones, and someday we will reach the same thing with 4G.
+We are in the final legs of 3G-compatible phones, and someday we may reach the same thing with 4G.
 Buying a phone that is 5G compatible massively future-proofs the device, allowing you access to more upgrades and features than a phone from only a few years ago.

-A factor to consider that affects all of the above is the age of the phone you are looking at.
+The phone’s age can have an impact on all the above factors.
 Price, battery life, storage space, and 5G connectivity are all directly tied to the age of the phone you are interested in.

-On the other hand, battery life and storage space will be less impressive on an older phone due to recent technological advancements.
-Phones as recent as 2019 may not have 5G accessibility, meaning that they will very quickly fall behind other devices as 5G continues to grow.
+On the other hand, battery life and storage space may be less impressive on an older phone due to recent technological advancements.
+Phones as current as 2019 may not have 5G accessibility, meaning they can quickly fall behind other devices as 5G continues to grow.